lidofinance/docs/docs/contracts/lido.md

 ### getWithdrawalCredentials()

-Returns current credentials to withdraw ETH on ETH 2.0 side after the phase 2 is launched
+Returns current credentials to withdraw ETH on Ethereum side after the phase 2 is launched

 ```sol
 function getWithdrawalCredentials() returns (bytes32)